perusudroid/FcmPopup/README.md

 # FcmPopup
 Sample demo to show dialog on app start

+Show dialog on FCM notification received using broadcast receiver.

 Show popup on app start without showing full screen activity

 Pass data from dialog to anywhere using broadcast reciver.